nounsDAO/nouns-diligence/reports/proposal-38.md

 ### Minor

 - This proposal MUST be executed prior to February 25, 2022 2:02:45 AM UTC (Thursday, February 24, 2022 9:02:45 PM EST).
-Execution will revert if attempted on or after this date time.
+Execution will revert if attempted after this date time.
 - Sablier smart contract risk, siloed to the 62.52414 WETH deposited to Sablier in this proposal.

 ## Audit Required